hep-mirrors/sherpa/Manual/source/manual/parameters/integration.rst

   The minimal number of integration cycles after the optimization is done.

 ``STOPOPT``
-  The maximal number of additional cycles in the integration performed to reach the integration error goal.
+  The maximal number (default: 0) of additional cycles in the integration performed to reach the integration error goal.

 ``ITMIN_BY_NODE``